-As of December 30, 2016, Francisco Partners beneficially owned approximately 17.7 million ordinary shares, or approximately 74.3% of our outstanding ordinary shares.
-Upon completion of this offering Francisco Partners will beneficially own approximately million ordinary shares (or approximately million ordinary shares if the underwriters exercise in full their option to purchase shares from the selling shareholders).
-Accordingly, we are (and following this offering will continue to be) a "controlled company" for purposes of listing requirements on the NASDAQ.
+As of March 31, 2017, Francisco Partners beneficially owned approximately 17.7 million ordinary shares, or approximately 71.5% of our outstanding ordinary shares.
+Upon completion of this offering Francisco Partners will beneficially own approximately 12.7 million ordinary shares, representing approximately 51.4% of our outstanding ordinary shares (or approximately 12.0 million ordinary shares, representing approximately 48.6% of our outstanding ordinary shares, if the underwriters exercise in full their option to purchase 770,538 shares from the selling shareholders).
+Accordingly, we are (and following this offering will continue to be unless the underwriters exercise their option to purchase additional shares such that Francisco Partners ceases to beneficially own a majority of our outstanding ordinary shares) a "controlled company" for purposes of listing requirements on the NASDAQ.
 As such, we are exempt from the obligation to comply with certain corporate governance requirements, including the requirements that a majority of our board of directors consists of independent directors, and that we have nominating and compensation committees that are each composed entirely of independent directors.
 These exemptions do not modify the requirement for a fully independent audit committee, which is permitted to be phased-in as follows: (1) one independent committee member at the time of our initial public offering; (2) a majority of independent committee members within 90 days of our initial public offering; and (3) all independent committee members within one year of our initial public offering.
 Our audit committee is currently comprised of a majority of independent directors.
-Similarly, once we are no longer a "controlled company," we must comply with the independent board committee requirements as they relate to the nominating and compensation committees, on the same phase-in schedule as set forth above, with the trigger date being the date we are no longer a "controlled company" as opposed to our initial public offering date.
+Similarly, once we are no longer a "controlled company" (including if the underwriters exercise their option to purchase additional shares in this offering such that Francisco Partners ceases to beneficially own a majority of our outstanding ordinary shares), we must comply with the independent board committee requirements as they relate to the nominating and compensation committees, on the same phase-in schedule as set forth above, with the trigger date being the date we are no longer a "controlled company" as opposed to our initial public offering date.
 Additionally, we will have 12 months from the date we cease to be a "controlled company" to have a majority of independent directors on our board of directors.